 Are you certain that the microwave is safe to use after an internal fire?
 If so, here's a suggestion.

 Leave a large (microwave safe) mixing bowl, with a couple of cups of white vinegar in the microwave overnight.
 (Door closed.)
 The next day, add some water and heat til the liquid boils.
 (Watch closely, you don't want to boil dry and start another fire.)
 Don't open the door and let it steep for 10 to 20 minutes.
 Once the liquid has cooled to warm, use a clean rag, dipping it into the water/vinegar mix and wringing it out, to wipe down the interior.
-You may have to repeat the boil and cool routine.

 If it smells better, but you notice the smokey smell returning after regular use, it's probable that there is more damage than you thought and the oven is damaged to the point of being a fire hazard.
 If this happens, unplug the microwave and discontinue use until it is professionally repaired or just replace it.
 It's not worth the electrical fire risk to keep using it as is.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I was making one of those noodle microwave dishes (the black tray ones), I opened it up and put the dried vegetables in the container and put it in the microwave for 5 minutes.
 When there was a minute and something left, my kitchen was filled with smoke.
 I couldn't see inside microwave and the plastic tray melted.
 Now I have yellow staining and a nasty smell in my microwave.
 I also need help getting the gunk off the top of the microwave.